 Here is my list of the best podcasting hosts on the market that offer a free subscription or a free trial.

 The best free podcast host platform is none other than Buzzsprout, the #1 podcast host.
-Buzzsprout's zero cost subscription is impressive when compared to the competition.
+Buzzsprout's zero-cost subscription is impressive when compared to the competition.

 If you get the Buzzsprout free plan, you will get two hours of upload time, and your hosted episodes will stay up for 90 days.

 While the features are great, the thing that makes Buzzsprout especially suitable for getting into podcast hosting is its ease of use.
-So, you can count on checking out the free version being a smooth ride.
+So, you can count on checking out the free version for a smooth ride.